 - Clean up your space

-- Be conscious of social media—it can damage your mental health
+- Avoid social media—it can damage your mental health

 - Sit somewhere and do nothing for a while